-These deductions are limited to the following, which must be reported on Indiana Schedule A, Section 1, Column B: payments made to IRA accounts or self-employed retirement plans; medical savings account deduction; moving expense deduction\; self employment tax deduction; Keogh, self-employed SEP and SIMPLE plans; active military pay deduction and enterprise zone deduction.
+These deductions are limited to the following, which must be reported on Indiana Schedule A, Section 1, Column B: payments made to IRA accounts or self-employed retirement plans; medical savings account deduction; moving expense deduction; self employment tax deduction; Keogh, self-employed SEP and SIMPLE plans; active military pay deduction; enterprise zone deduction; and the educator expense.

-\ The moving expense deduction will be allowed only to the extent the income earned from that move is being taxed by Indiana on Section 2, line 1.
+The moving expense deduction will be allowed only to the extent the income earned from that move is being taxed by Indiana on Section 2, line 1; the educator expense will be allowed only to the extent the adjustment on Schedule A, line 26B, bears to the income subject to county tax.